saba-bar95/library/README.md

 ### This project is done as part of the [Odin course](https://www.theodinproject.com/dashboard)

-Object Constructors were used for the first time in my JavaScript code.

 You can add a book to your online library with different characteristics.
 After adding something, you can change its status from read to unread (and vice versa) or you can remove it entirely.

 ### Build with